If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 Finally, apply light and even pressure on the entire trim, so that you remove any and all old wax left behind on the surface.

 A detailing clay bar is like plasticine, with a putty-like consistency.
-It picks up any of the surface contaminants on the car, without damaging the paint.
+It picks up any of the surface contaminants on the vehicle, without damaging the paint.
+You can also use your clay bat to remove wax from plastic trim.

 This is an advanced detailing treatment, so you don’t need to be using it too often.
 The clay bar works by removing any pollutants from the surface, by “shaving” them off.